jounile/blog/_posts/2020-04-05-community-website-rebuild.markdown

 I will explain more about the Azure hosting and monitoring in my next blog post.

 The source code can be found in my [Github][github].
-Pull Requests are welcome if you fell like contributing.
+Pull Requests are welcome if you feel like contributing.

 [nollanet]:   https://www.nolla.net
 [github]:   https://github.com/jounile/nollanet